navidrome/website/content/en/docs/installation/linux.md

 ### Install and Configure

-There are two ways to install the package, `apt` and `dpkg`. `apt` is the usual method because it will automatically determine dependancies and install them (ffmpeg).
+There are two ways to install the package, `apt` and `dpkg`. `apt` is the usual method because it will automatically determine dependencies and install them (ffmpeg).

 Using `apt`: